include-what-you-use/include-what-you-use/README.md

   hash_set<MyClass, hash<MyClass>, equal_to<MyClass>, alloc<MyClass> > h;
 ```

 What symbols should we say are used?
-If we say alloc<MyClass> is used when you declare a vector, then every file that #includes <vector> will also need to #include <memory>.
+If we say `alloc<MyClass>` is used when you declare a vector, then every file that `#includes <vector>` will also need to `#include <memory>`.

 So it's tempting to just ignore default template arguments.
 But that's not right either.
-What if hash<MyClass> is defined in some local myhash.h file (as hash<string> often is)?
+What if `hash<MyClass>` is defined in some local myhash.h file (as `hash<string>` often is)?
 Then we want to make sure iwyu says to #include "myhash.h" when you create the hash_set (otherwise the code won't compile).
 That requires paying attention to the default template argument.
 Figuring out how to handle default template arguments can get very complex.

 Even normal template arguments can be confusing.
 Consider this templated function:
 ```
   template<typename A, typename B, typename C> void MyFunc(A (*fn)(B,C))
   { ... }
 ```
-and you call MyFunc(FunctionReturningAFunctionPointer()).
+and you call `MyFunc(FunctionReturningAFunctionPointer())`.
 What types are being used where, in this case?

 ### Who is Responsible for Dependent Template Types? ###

-If you say vector<MyClass> v;, it's clear that you, and not vector.h are responsible for the use of MyClass, even though all the functions that use MyClass are defined in vector.h.
+If you say `vector<MyClass> v;`, it's clear that you, and not vector.h are responsible for the use of MyClass, even though all the functions that use MyClass are defined in vector.h.
 (OK, technically, these functions are not "defined" in a particular location, they're instantiated from template methods written in vector.h, but for us it works out the same.)

-When you say hash_map<MyClass, int> h;, you are likewise responsible for MyClass (and int), but are you responsible for pair<MyClass, int>?
+When you say `hash_map<MyClass, int> h;`, you are likewise responsible for MyClass (and int), but are you responsible for `pair<MyClass, int>`?
 That is the type that hash_map uses to store your entries internally, and it depends on one of your template arguments, but even so  it shouldn't be your responsibility -- it's an implementation detail of hash_map.
-Of course, if you say hash_map<pair<int,int>, int>, then you are responsible for the use of pair.
+Of course, if you say `hash_map<pair<int,int>, int>`, then you are responsible for the use of pair.
 Distinguishing these two cases from each other, and from the vector case, can be difficult.

 Now suppose there's a template function like this:
 ```